• Skip to main content

 Sharks

 Visit our resident nurse shark, Thelma, and watch her swim around her habitat from above or underwater!
-You can also encounter epaulette sharks in the Sea Cavern.
+You can also encounter epaulette sharks and short-tail nurse sharks in the Sea Cavern, and meet Marty the zebra shark at Stingray Beach.

 Where to See